-However, the concerns surrounding the COVID-19 pandemic and lockdown have made it fairly difficult to justify a non-essential event as that at a time when New York and the country are experiencing their worst health crisis in living history.
+However, the concerns surrounding the COVID-19 pandemic and lockdown have made it fairly difficult to justify a non-essential event at a time when New York and the country are experiencing their worst health crisis in living history.
 White previously said that he didn’t care about the coronavirus, using a fairly more robust language.

 Re-arranging the Ticket Didn’t Do the Trick

 But as the virus kept on spreading and mainstream sports leagues pulled the plug on their competitions, a travel ban was eventually imposed.
-It wasn’t until that ban, though, that UFC felt heat from a quickly-changing world.
+It wasn’t until that ban, though, that UFC felt the heat from a quickly-changing world.

-Khabib Nurmagomedov, the main ticket for UFC 249, was stuck in his native Dagestan, and Justin Gaethje was called-upon to fill against Tony Ferguson.
+Khabib Nurmagomedov, the main ticket for UFC 249, was stuck in his native Dagestan, and Justin Gaethje was called upon to fill against Tony Ferguson.
 The travel ban also forced the UFC to suspend several events in March and early April, but until the last moment – White was determined to have UFC 249 happen.